Why did an Australian visitor visa refusal happen to you?

 The applicant did not meet the health requirements needed for the visitor visa.

-Some applicants from certain countries will be requested to complete a medical examination if they request a long period of holiday or if they apply a family visitor visa stream.
+Some applicants from certain countries will be requested to complete a medical examination if they request a long period of holiday or if they apply for a family visitor visa stream.

 This means that applicants must meet certain health requirements for temporary entry to Australia.